jjsanchezb/automations-assistant/README.md

 An **Integration** is defined as the component that connects Automata to an external service (e.g., Gitea, Focalboard).
 It serves as a container for **Integration Source Code** and exposes a set of callable actions.
 This separation of concerns allows the core workflow engine to remain generic.

+### **Key Data Modeling Patterns and Decisions**

+To achieve a balance of flexibility, performance, and data integrity, the platform's data model is built on several modern design patterns.

+#### **1. Aggregate Creation for Integrations**

+While `Integration`, `IntegrationAction`, and `IntegrationTrigger` are stored as separate, normalized models in the database, they are treated as a single "aggregate" unit by the API.
+A user can create a complete integration—including all its actions and triggers—with a single API request.
+This provides a superior user experience and is handled by nested serializers that orchestrate the creation of the related database objects.

+#### **2. JSON Fields for Workflow Graphs**

+Instead of a rigid relational schema with `WorkflowStep` and `WorkflowEdge` tables, a workflow's entire graph structure (its nodes and edges) is stored within a single **`JSONField`** on the `Workflow` model.
+This approach offers two key advantages:

+- **Flexibility**: The structure of the graph can evolve without requiring complex database migrations.
+- **Performance**: It eliminates the need for expensive and complex SQL joins to load a complete workflow definition.
+The structure of this JSON data is rigorously validated on save using **Pydantic models** to ensure data integrity.

+#### **3. Immutable Versioning for Workflows**

+Workflows are never updated in place (`UPDATE`).
+When a user edits a workflow, the system creates a **new `Workflow` record**, effectively creating a new, immutable version.
+This critical design choice provides:

+- A complete **audit trail** of how a workflow has changed over time.
+- Guarantees that long-running workflow executions are not affected by subsequent edits.

+#### **4. Execution Snapshots via Foreign Key**

+The `WorkflowRun` model, which tracks a live execution, implements its "snapshot" mechanism via a direct **`ForeignKey` relationship** to the specific, immutable `Workflow` version it was triggered from.
+The execution engine exclusively references the graph data from that versioned record, ensuring that every run is predictable, auditable, and completely decoupled from any subsequent edits to the workflow.

 #### **Code Storage & Execution: A Decoupled, Secure Approach**

 **Source Code Storage** and **Execution Runtime** are the two key abstractions that define where integration code lives and how it is executed.
 This decoupled design provides flexibility and enables sandboxed execution for security.